ekwan/PyPlate/API.md

   - Adds a step to the recipe with will create a new container with the desired volume and containing the desired concentration of `what`.
   - If `what` is a liquid, volumes will be calculated appropriately.
   - Returns new container so that it can be used later in the same recipe.
+- evaporate(destination)
+  - Adds a step to remove all liquids from destination
 - bake()
   - Checks the validity of each step and ensures all Containers are used.
   - Returns all new Containers and Plates in the order they were defined in `uses()`.